lumeland/theme-ebook/src/index.md

 Hadn't Scheme seen the same world?
 The people in masks?

 "Ah.
 Yes, I did see it.
 But more... impressionistically.
-I was inside the gears of a giant machine---which I understood, dream-wise, to be the greatest and most dangerous to ever exist on this planet.
+I was inside the gears of a giant machinewhich I understood, dream-wise, to be the greatest and most dangerous to ever exist on this planet.
 Those gears ground me into dust, which was painful, but worthwhile, because it meant I was distributed throughout the machine's workings and able to determine its function.
 Did I mention it was